MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/how-to-use-perfInsights-linux.md

 >[`*`] Please refer to [Known issues](#known-issues) section

 >[!Note]
 >[`*`] The HPC scenario relies on the [HPCDiag](https://aka.ms/hpcdiag) tool, so check its support matrix for supported VM sizes and OSes.
-In particular, note that NDv4 size VMs are not yet supported, and reports for those VMs may show extraneous findings.
+In particular, NDv4 size VMs aren't yet supported and reports for those VMs may show extraneous findings.

 ### Known issues